dotlang/language/README.md

 # Type System
 ## Rules
 - There must be a single space between `type` keyword and type name.
-- You can have a read-only view of a read-write memory cell: `val x := otherVar` variables are initialized upon declaration. for val you must assign value, for var, compiler will set default value (everything zero, empty, ...)
+- You can not have a read-only view of a read-write memory cell: `val x := otherVar` is invalid! variables are initialized upon declaration. for val you must assign value, for var, compiler will set default value (everything zero, empty, ...)
 `var x: array[int]` will create an empty array